Born: 12 August 1887, Vienna, Austria

 Affiliation at the time of the award: Berlin University, Berlin, Germany

 Prize motivation: "for the discovery of new productive forms of atomic theory"

 Prize share: 1/2

-In Niels Bohr's theory of the atom, the electrons absorb and emit radiation of fixed wavelengths when jumping between the fixed orbits around a nucleus.
-The theory gave a good description of the spectrum from the hydrogen atom, but must be further developed for more complicated atoms and molecules.
-Assuming that matter, e.g. electrons, could be regarded both as particles and as waves, Erwin Schrödinger formulated in 1926 a wave-equation that accurately gave the energy levels of atoms.
+In Niels Bohr's theory of the atom, electrons absorb and emit radiation of fixed wavelengths when jumping between fixed orbits around a nucleus.
+The theory provided a good description of the spectrum created by the hydrogen atom, but needed to be developed to suit more complicated atoms and molecules.
+Assuming that matter (e.g., electrons) could be regarded as both particles and waves, in 1926 Erwin Schrödinger formulated a wave equation that accurately calculated the energy levels of electrons in atoms.